CLASSIFICATION NO. 591

 MENTAL HEALTH SPECIALIST 1

-Under general supervision, to provide professional counseling and program services to mental health clients and their families; to work closely with a diagnostic team of other mental health professionals in the evaluation, treatment planning, and placement of patients; to participate in one or more programs within the system to provide services; and to do other work as required.
+Under general supervision, to provide a variety of professional counseling and program services to individuals receiving mental health services and their families; to participate as an effective member on a diagnostic team of mental health professionals which conduct evaluations, service/treatment planning, and placement for clients; to participate in one or more programs within the system to provide services; and to do other work as required.

 The Mental Health Specialist series is primarily oriented to performing professional-level program services for clients in the local community.
 Services include: family, group, and individual therapy, treatment planning and evaluation, and coordinating treatment or other educational/consultative services with community agencies and programs.